-D. Priority Recommendation: Increase forensic laboratory capacity to screen and confirm toxicological specimens submitted by law enforcement and timely produce toxicology reports.
+D. Priority Recommendation: Increase forensic laboratory capacity to screen and confirm toxicological specimens submitted by law enforcement and produce timely toxicology reports.

 Background: The 86th Texas Legislature provided a few additional positions in 2019 that allowed the TxDPS crime lab to reduce the turnaround time for blood alcohol analysis to 30 days or less across the state.
 The reduction of the blood alcohol backlog and turnaround time had downstream effects.
 This caused the drug toxicology backlog to grow tremendously.
 The TxDPS crime lab currently receives more drug toxicology evidence than it has the capacity to work.
-The TxDPS crime lab has requested additional personnel, lab space, and equipment to assist in backlog reduction of drug toxicology cases from the 88th Texas Legislature that is currently in session.
-If awarded, the impact will not be immediate.
+The TxDPS crime lab requested additional personnel, lab space, and equipment to assist in backlog reduction of drug toxicology cases from the 88th Texas Legislature.
+While additional positions and funding were received, the impact will not be immediate.
 There will be a need to hire and train new personnel and renovate the existing laboratory to accommodate the additional personnel and equipment.
-Both TxDPS and traffic safety stakeholders are well aware of the needs of the toxicology division and are making concerted efforts to increase funding.
+Both TxDPS and traffic safety stakeholders are well aware of the needs of the toxicology division and are making concerted efforts to focus resources to help reduce the backlog in drug toxicology.